-THE SUPPLICATIONS AND TALISMANS IN SAYED RADI UD DEEN TAOOS' BOOKS

-Sayed Radi ud Deen has written a complete book of supplications and talismans and the prayers that are associated with our 2nd Imam (a.s).
-One incident is recorded that a person came to Imam Hassan (a.s) and said, "O Master!
-My neighbor is troubling me much.
-I have tried very much to bear with him, but there is a limit for everything!
+THE SUPPLICATIONS AND TALISMANS IN SAYED RADI UD DEEN TAOOS' BOOKS very much to bear with him, but there is a limit for everything!
 Day by day his actions are becoming unbearable."
 The Imam (a.s) then prescribed to him a prayer of 2 genuflections and a small supplication to be recited thereafter.
 The Imam (a.s) asked him to offer the prayer in the night and go back to him the next morning.
-The man offered the prayer as suggested by theImam (a.s).
+The man offered the prayer as suggested by the Imam (a.s).
 As he ended the prayer and the supplication, he heard the sounds of crying from the neighbor's house.
 He came to know that the neighbor had demised in a very strange manner.
 It was told that his head suddenly burst and his end was very torturous.
 Sayed Radi ud Deen Ibne Taoos reports this incident through his forbears.